nico/jpegfiles/README.md

 * Has v4 `ICC_PROFILE` with `para` curves.
 * Has trailing debug data after EOI marker.

+### PXL\_20240119\_003210701~2.jpg

+Taken with a Pixel Pro 8 with the main camera, then cropped in Google Photos.

+* Uses MPF to store a gain map after the main image
+* Small XMP data (which mostly contains gain map metadata)
+* No thumbnail
+* Has GPS (and other EXIF)
+* Has fixed ICC D50 wtpt tag

 ### stress.jpeg

 Has `A2B0` (type `mAB `), `B2A0` (type `mBA `) in its color profile.